-Mandatory spending is provided by permanent law rather than annual appropriations.
+Mandatory spending is controlled by permanent law rather than annual appropriations.
 Examples are Social Security and the Student Loan Program.
-The President and the Congress can change the law with respect to the eligibility criteria or the payment formula, and thus change the level of spending on mandatory programs, but they don't have to take annual action to ensure the continuation of spending.
-(See Discretionary Spending.)
+The President and the Congress can change the law with respect to the eligibility criteria or the payment formula, and thus change the level of spending on mandatory programs, but annual action is not necessary to ensure the continuation of spending.
+In addition, budget authority provided in annual appropriations acts for certain programs is treated as mandatory because the authorizing legislation entitles beneficiaries to receive payment or otherwise obligates the Government to make payment.